timescale/docs.timescale.com-content/faq.md

 ### **What can I use TimescaleDB for?** <a id="what-for"></a>
-TimescaleDB can be used to store large amounts of time-series data in a relational model (and alongside relational data in vanilla Postgres tables) while exposing a full-SQL interface to the user.
+TimescaleDB can be used to store large amounts of time-series data in a relational model (and alongside relational data in vanilla PostgreSQL tables) while exposing a full-SQL interface to the user.
 This allows various teams in an organization to run performant complex queries in ad-hoc and arbitrary ways, use JOINs to analyze different sources and types of data at query time, and have an easier time managing data